 Slovakian researchers have reversed the symptoms of type-2 diabetes with a whole foods, plant-based diet.
 Pravda, the nation’s largest newspaper, featured the new findings on Wednesday.

-The NFI (Natural Food Interaction) Diet is currently undergoing clinical trials at the National Institute for Diabetes and Endocrinology in Slovakia.
+The NFI (Natural Food Interaction) Diet first implemented clinical trials at the National Institute for Diabetes and Endocrinology in Slovakia in January 2019.

-“The diet was developed over a few years, looking at the interactions of chemicals within food and what effect they have on the body,” David Hickman, one of the co-founders of the NFI Diet, told LIVEKINDLY in an email.
 “From this, a diet was designed which when followed by patients placed them into remission.
-This is all types of Type-2 diabetics and with varying stages of the disease.”
+This is all types of type-2 diabetics and with varying stages of the disease,” he told LIVEKINDLY

-Late last year, the organization presented Professor Martinka of the National Institute for Diabetes in Slovakia with the results of diabetic patients who were treated with the NFI Diet.
-He agreed to begin a clinical trial of 100 qualifying patients this month.
-“Currently patients are still following the diet and we will be publishing updates as the trial progresses,” said Hickman.
+In late 2018, the organization presented Professor Martinka of the National Institute for Diabetes in Slovakia with positive results.
+He agreed to begin a clinical trial of 100 qualifying patients in January 2019.

-A recent research review conducted at the University of London showed that a plant-based diet can improve physical and mental symptoms in type-2 diabetes patients.
-Last February, the Physician’s Committee for Responsible Medicine, an organization of more than 12,000 physicians, released a study showing how a whole food, plant-based diet can be used to treat type-2 diabetes patients.
+A 2018 research review from the University of London showed that a plant-based diet can also improve physical and mental symptoms in type-2 diabetes patients.